cinnData/PythonBootcamp/[PY-08] Querying data in Pandas.md

 Q3.
 Use a histogram to explore the distribution of the price.

 Q4.
 What is the average price per room type?
-Given that the distribution of the price is quite skewed, is it better to use the median?

 Q5.
 In which neighbourhoods do we find more listings?
 Are they more expensive?